 As part of the UK government’s Apprenticeship Reforms, designed to rethink the way apprenticeships are delivered and help generate additional funding, apprenticeship qualifications have been redesigned, allowing groups of employers known as ‘Trailblazers’ to play a lead role in their development.

-Levy paying employers can also apply to be an ‘employer-provider’ and directly deliver training to their workforce or those of affiliated companies, through using the apprenticeship service to pay for training without the need to involve an external training provider.
-If your organisation would like to register as an apprenticeship training provider, you can check your eligibility here before you apply.
+Levy-paying employers can also apply to be an ‘employer-provider’ and directly deliver training to their workforce or those of affiliated companies, by using the apprenticeship service to pay for training without the need to involve an external training provider.
+If your organisation would like to register as an apprenticeship training provider, check your eligibility before you apply.

 There are plenty of differences between the old apprenticeship ‘Frameworks’ and the new ‘Standards’:

 - Unlike previous frameworks, the apprentice is required to sit an ‘End-Point-Assessment’ (or EPA) where an independent assessor will assess the individual apprentice based on the criteria laid out in the apprenticeship standard.

 - Apprentices are now graded based on their knowledge and performance in the EPA.
 Each course will have its own grading systems and boundaries.

 - The employer determines an apprentice’s level of competence and portfolios are no longer assessed through the apprenticeship; training provider assessors are now more akin to mentors or tutors providing support throughout.